'Sunday Night Football' prediction, odds: Texans vs. Chiefs picks from expert on 133-112 run

 Veteran quarterback Patrick Mahomes continues to power the Kansas City offense.
 In 12 games this season, he has completed 64.6% of his passes for 3,238 yards and 22 touchdowns with seven interceptions for a rating of 96.5.
 He is also second on the team in rushing, carrying 55 times for 348 yards (6.3 average) and four touchdowns.
 In the 31-28 Thanksgiving Day loss at Dallas, Mahomes completed 23 of 34 passes for 261 yards and four touchdowns.

 His top target is tight end Travis Kelce.
 In 12 games, he has 59 receptions for 719 yards (12.2 average) and five touchdowns.
 He has nine explosive plays of 20 yards or more, including a long of 44, with 375 yards after the catch and 37 first-down conversions.
 In the loss to the Cowboys, he caught five passes for 45 yards and one touchdown.
+Kelce has scored five touchdowns over his last five games versus Houston, including in a Jan.
+2025 playoff contest.
 See which team to back at SportsLine.

 Why the Texans can win